Sesame Street video games: Sesame Street A-B-C and 1-2-3

-Sesame Street 1-2-3 featured two different games: "Astro-Grover," and "Ernie's Magic Shapes", and was released for the NES in 1989.
+Sesame Street 1-2-3 includes two games: "Astro-Grover," and "Ernie's Magic Shapes", and was released for the NES in 1989.

 In Ernie's Magic Shapes, you had to match the right symbol to a base symbol.
 This game teaches shape and color recognition, and is the only game in the NES line-up of Sesame Street games, that has a tutorial mode, so players can learn how to play.

 In Astro-Grover, Grover and his little aliens buddies called 'Zips' teach basic math like counting, adding, and subtracting.
 Some games include finding the correct number to answer a question, or trying to find a group of the correct number of Zips.

 It was developed by Rare and published by Hi-Tech Expressions.